 We begin by analyzing the bidders' and the auctioneer's individual expected-benefit-maximizing strategies, given the strategies of the other players.
-Based on these we present an equilibrium analysis.
+Based on these we provide a comprehensive analysis of the pure-strategy perfect Bayesian Nash equilibrium, which, as detailed in the following section, can be extended to deal with the mixed-strategy perfect Bayesian Nash equilibrium in a rather straightforward manner.
+For exposition purposes the section presents the analysis for the discrete case.
+The appropriate adjustments required for the continuous case are given in Appendix A.

-4.1 Bidders' Side
+3.1.
+Bidders' side

-A bidder's strategy defines its bid given the information disclosed by the auctioneer (or its absence).
+A bidder's strategy defines its bid given the information disclosed by the auctioneer (or its absence), i.e., the mapping $B(t, x) \to \mathbb{R}$, where t is the bidder's type and x is the information disclosed ($x \in X^$ or $x = \emptyset$).
 We use $R^{bidder} \subseteq X^$ to denote the set of values that the bidder believes the auctioneer will disclose if purchasing the external information.
-The complementing set $NR^{bidder} = X^ - R^{bidder}$ represents the values that the bidder believes the auctioneer will not disclose.
 Since the auctioneer is known to be self-interested, the case $R^{bidder} = \emptyset$ necessarily represents the bidder's belief that the auctioneer does not obtain the information in the first place (as not purchasing the information dominates purchasing without disclosing).
 Since bidders are fully rational and their information regarding the value-distribution of X is identical, they all use the same set R^{bidder} in equilibrium.